TelegramMessenger/Telegram-iOS/docs/VOICEOVER_RELEASE_GATE.md

 The default suite launches with `--ui-test` and therefore uses a clean signed-out data directory.
 To exercise the populated-chat assertions, prepare a dedicated simulator account, leave the required chat open, and run the suite with `VOICEOVER_USE_EXISTING_DATA=1` in the test scheme environment.
 In this mode the tests retain simulator data and additionally verify message names, unique stable identifiers, non-empty frames, and the input field's expanded hit target and keyboard focus.
 These tests report `XCTSkip`, rather than a false pass, when the required fixture is absent.

+Use the same opt-in mode with the main Settings tab visible to verify meaningful Voice Control names, unique row targets, a 250-element Settings tree budget, and clock/memory traversal metrics.
+Run it again in a writable chat for the typing scenario: ten type/query/delete samples enforce conservative average and maximum budgets of 3 and 6 seconds and retain the raw samples as an XCTest attachment.
+Because UI automation time is included, accept tighter device-specific budgets only after collecting a stable `.xcresult` baseline.

 The repository command used by the manually dispatched GitHub gate is:

 ```sh